6 Indiana Fall Festival Events Not to Be Missed!

 Covered Bridge Festival

 Small, rural towns in Parke County, Indiana are brought to life for this nationally recognized festival.
-Aside from days worth of shopping, one can find multiple covered bridges, an old school house, a grist mill, the Mansfield Roller Mill, cabins and more open for the public to explore.
+Aside from days worth of shopping, one can find multiple covered bridges, an old school house, a grist mill, the Mansfield Roller Mill, cabins, and more open for the public to explore.

 While I love the history, the shopping and FOOD is what brings me back year after year.